Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 • Never get drunk alone at night, especially in Bairro Alto or Docas.

-• Play extra attention when walking in the Martim Moniz area.
+• Pay extra attention when walking in the Martim Moniz area.

 • The public tram 28 and the bus to the airport are also areas to be more careful.